Locator

 Introduction

 Locator is the connection, the relation, between data.
-Dédalo use a NoSQL model to store data in database, but we want to have relation data as classical SQL has, relation data is great, you have only 1 record with the information and is called by lots of other records.
+Dédalo uses a NoSQL model to store data in database, it is a flexible way to create schemas that can change by the time, usually NoSQL models has not relations between data, but we want to have data relations as classical SQL has, relation data is great, you have only 1 record with the information and is called by lots of other records.
 One change in the related data is automatically update in the caller.
 No duplicate data make than your catalogue could be maintainable in the time.
-Dédalo use the best of this two wolds the flexibility of NoSQL and the relations of SQL, why we need to choose?
+Dédalo use the best of this two wolds the flexibility of NoSQL and the relations of SQL, why we need to choose one?

 locator definition